SoumyaCodes2020/Spelling-Checker/README.md

 # Spelling-Checker
-Download This Folder To Get a Spelling Checker!
+Download The ZIP file To Get a Spelling Checker!